Whitney Egstad, PhD

 Cross-Functional Partnership

-I've worked across HR, IT, marketing, federal agencies, vendors, academic institutions, and community stakeholders.
+I've worked across HR, IT, marketing, the CDC, the U.S. Army War College Foundation, academic institutions, vendors, and community stakeholders.
 I know how to build consensus across people who don't always agree.

 Inclusive, Accessible Learning